kapooraryan/Flight-Fare-Prediction_ML/README.md

 ![Flight-Fare-Prediction_ML_Output](https://user-images.githubusercontent.com/69362333/236672139-c2aaa939-dbac-4abc-a535-e1c549a31cd0.png)

 # Future Scope
 **Model Deployment** - Designing a User Interface using the Python Flask Framework which will take the user's input preferences and calculate the fare.
-The moddel can then be deployed on Heroku through the GitHub link.
+The model can then be deployed on Heroku through the GitHub link.

 # References
 [Link1](https://medium.com/geekculture/flight-fare-prediction-93da3958eb95)